 BEAT eggs and water in small bowl until blended.

-Serve with fruit salad – blueberries, cut up oranges & strawberries.
+- Serve with fruit salad: blueberries, cut up oranges and strawberries.

-Invent your own fillings.
-Try adding some diced ham or crisp bacon.
-Or a combination of broccoli, Brie and toasted almonds.
-Or a mix of corn, salsa, chorizo and jalapeño cheese.
+- Invent your own fillings.
+Try adding some diced ham or crisp bacon; a combination of broccoli, Brie and toasted almonds; or a mix of corn, salsa, chorizo and jalapeño cheese.